 Bharani full moon is an omen of courage and empowerment and supports greater authenticity and self-acceptance.
 Use this time to review your past and reconnect with your heart's true desire.

-*To fully understand how these astrological influences affect you on a personal level, book a one-on-one Vedic Astrology Reading with me here.
+To learn more about how these influences affect you, book a Vedic Astrology Reading.